How an informant and a messaging app led to huge global crime sting

 Raids targeting users of another encrypted phone, Sky ECC, in March saw ANOM's popularity surge, with active users growing from 3,000 to 9,000 in months, the affidavit said.

-(Reporting by Tom Allard in Jakarta and Colin Packham and Jonathan Barrett in Canberra and Sydney; Editing by Robert Birsel)
+(Reporting by Tom Allard in Jakarta and Colin Packham and Jonathan Barrett in Canberra and Sydney; Editing by Robert Birsel and Grant McCool)

 ((colin.packham@thomsonreuters.com; +61-2 9321 8161; Reuters Messaging: colin.packham.thomsonreuters.com@reuters.net))